The next session of Prism, our racial equity learning lab, begins in February 2018. Register now to join Cohort IV.

 All sessions held 8:30 to 4:30 p.m.

-Apply here.
-Total cost to attend Prism is $500, which includes meals and parking.
+Register here.
+Total cost to attend Prism is $500, which includes meals and parking at all five sessions.
 Limited scholarships and reduced fees for non-profits and Neighbor Up members available.
 Cost includes all five sessions as well as parking and meals.
-Application closes June 9.

 Questions?
 Email Lila.